Holomorphic curves in exploded manifolds: Compactness: Estimates

 \end{lemma}

 \pf

-First, choose any symplectic form $\omega\in\Omega$.
-Because $\ex B$ is complete, we can then choose a finite covering $\{U_{i}\}$ of $\ex B$ by open subsets which are contained inside our coordinate charts and which are small enough in the $\omega$ pseudo metric so that Lemma \ref{omega cylinder bound} tells us that for any holomorphic map from a cylinder as above contained inside $U_{i}$,
+Because $\ex B$ is complete, we can choose a finite covering $\{U_{i}\}$ of $\ex B$ by open subsets which are contained inside our coordinate charts and which are small enough in the $\omega$ pseudo metric so that Lemma \ref{omega cylinder bound} tells us that for any holomorphic map from a cylinder as above contained inside $U_{i}$, In the family case, we choose our open cover $\{U_{i}\}$ to be fiberwise finite, and the above constant $c$ depends continuously on $\ex G$.